MahnoorAsghar/StakaterCloudDocs/content/sre/tenant-operator/tenant-roles.md

 # Tenant Member Roles

-Tenant Operator tenant members can have one of following 3 roles:
+Tenant Operator tenant members can have one of the following 3 roles:

 1. Owner
 2. Editor